The Complete 2026 Guide to Record-Triggered Flows in Salesforce

 | Use it for | Defaulting fields, simple recalculations | Cross-record updates, notifications, integrations |

 A common mistake is using after-save to set fields on the triggering record.
-That works — but it costs you a second DML on the same record, which is wasteful at scale.
+That works, but it costs you a second DML on the same record, which is wasteful at scale.
 Promote it to before-save.
+The performance difference is small for a single record and obvious at one thousand.

 Entry conditions